Peugeot Partner van review

 Cabin space is good.
 The basic van is a two-seater with lots of room, although there's no cabin storage between the front seats.
 All vans get a reach and rake adjustable steering wheel, although you may find the small wheel is positioned lower than you like if you want to read the dials.
-There's overhead storage shelves, while the three-seat Multi-Flex layout adds two passenger seats.
-Space is a bit tight if you're travelling three-up - especially legroom for middle seat passengers, but the added flexibility the system provides means it's still a worthwhile addition.
+There are overhead storage shelves, while the three-seat Multi-Flex layout adds two passenger seats.
+Space is a bit tight if you're travelling three-up - especially legroom for middle seat passengers, but the added flexibility that the system provides means it's still a worthwhile addition.

 Storage elsewhere is similar to its sister vans, with two gloveboxes, including a huge upper box that can fit a 15-inch laptop with ease.
-However, while the dash layout in the Berlingo Van and Combo means there's an extra lidded storage area above the dials, the i-Cockpit layout foregoes this, so you get a storage tray ahead of the dials instead.
+However, while the dash layout in the Berlingo Van and Combo means there's an extra lidded storage area above the dials, the i-Cockpit layout foregoes this, so you get a small storage tray ahead of the dials instead.

 Power is supplied by two 12V sockets and twin USB connections, while Bluetooth connectivity and an audio jack are also included.

 |Standard panel van||1,840mm||1,848mm||4,403mm|

 |Standard with Extenso||1,236mm||1,550mm||3,090mm||3.9m3|